nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 #### Save Functionality:
 - In the Summary step, add a prominent "Save" button
 - When saving, prompt user to enter restaurant name (required)
+- Saving successfully marks the receipt status as "completed"
 - Allow user to cancel saving process
-- Auto-save draft state when user navigates away from incomplete workflow
+- Auto-save draft state when user navigates away from incomplete workflow (e.g., switching main tabs or closing the app)
-- Clear indication that workflow will be available in History
+- Clear indication that workflow will be available in History (both completed and drafts)

+#### State Management:
+- Robust state management (e.g., using Provider, Riverpod, Bloc) is required to handle the nested workflow state reliably.
+- Ensure consistency across all steps, especially during auto-save operations, potentially using atomic writes or transactions where appropriate.

 ### 3. "History" Section